Massachusetts Eviction Notice

 1. 14-Day Notice To Quit

-• Details: This notice can be issued the day after rent is due, with no grace period.
-The tenant must either pay the overdue rent or vacate the property within fourteen (14) calendar days.
+- Details: Landlords can issue this notice the day after rent is due, with no grace period.
+Additionally, tenants must either pay the overdue rent or vacate the property within fourteen (14) calendar days.

-• Details: The tenant must vacate within seven (7) calendar days of receiving the notice.
+- Details: Tenants must vacate within seven (7) calendar days of receiving the notice

 4. 30-Day Notice To Vacate